-Because the social sector is in the business of changing the world, we often have a blind spot where we see every need or idea as a call to jump into action.
+Because the social sector is in the business of changing the world, we often are inclined to see every need or idea as a call to action.
 The result of taking on too many opportunities comes in the form of mission creep, donor confusion or staff burnout.
 Research indicates that poor planning is at the root of most of these failures.
 No one likes to fail, but starting a program or social enterprise has inherent risk.
-In the office, we often encourage each other and clients to take risks, but to mitigate the risk by “failing early and failing cheaply.”
+In our office, we often encourage one another and clients to take risks, but to mitigate the risk by “failing early and failing cheaply.”
 So, how is this possible with a new program opportunity?
 To do this intentionally, we encourage the use of opportunity assessments to help make a GO or NO GO decision.
 As I often say – every idea is a good idea, but not every idea is viable.

-An opportunity assessment analyzes the viability of an opportunity – does the idea warrant further investment of time, effort and resources?
+A quick opportunity assessment analyzes the viability of an opportunity – does the idea warrant further investment of time, effort and resources?
 It often uses internal analysis to evaluate the opportunity and it should be relatively inexpensive.
-If you determine the opportunity to be impractical, you haven’t invested much.
-If you determine the opportunity has a high likelihood of success, you have a solid starting point for a more detailed feasibility assessment or business plan or grant.
+If you determine the opportunity is impractical, you haven’t invested much.
+If you determine the opportunity has a high likelihood of success, you have a solid starting point for a more detailed feasibility assessment, business plan or grant.

-- Establish Decision Criteria: Before you move forward with any additional steps, how will you decide?
+Before you move forward with any additional steps, how will you decide?
 What factors are important?
-We have included a sample template as a starting point.
+Use our sample template as a starting point.

-- Assess Internal Capabilities: Review your vision/mission and use your strategic plan as a guide to decide whether an opportunity is right for your organization.
-It might also be important to assess the external landscape to determine if you are the right organization to take on a new opportunity or if partners might be helpful.
+Review your vision/mission and use your strategic plan as a guide to decide whether an opportunity is right for your organization and its stage of growth.
+Remember your organization’s strategy helps you decide both what to do and what NOT to do, so you can be hyper-focused on your unique value proposition.
+It might also be important to assess the external landscape through a competitive analysis to determine if yours is the right organization to take on a new opportunity or if collaborating with partners might be a better option.

-- Analyze and Rate Criteria: Since you have the criteria established upfront, the analysis becomes simple.
+Since you established the criteria upfront, the analysis becomes simple.
 You just apply what you learned and know to the pre-established criteria.
-To make this even easier and more objective, we recommend adding a rating system on each decision criteria – Low to High or 1 to 3.
+To make this even easier and more objective, we recommend adding a rating system – Low to High or 1 to 3.
 It allows you (and others) to assign each decision criterion a score enabling you to determine a final value for each opportunity.
-This process should give you an objective idea of whether the idea has enough viability for additional steps.
+This process should give you an objective idea of whether the opportunity has enough viability for additional steps.

 Ease of Operations